istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 Creating a service object for a remote service enables DNS resolution for remote services inside the application code.
-The network traffic from the application will be destined for the cluster VIP associated with the kubernetes service.
-However, Istio still needs to know the set of remote endpoints for the service to which traffic must be routed to.
+The network traffic from the application will be destined for the cluster VIP associated with the Kubernetes service.
+In order for Envoy to route traffic, it needs to know the set of remote endpoints for the service to which traffic must be routed to.
 Using the example depicted in the diagram, we created a service declaration for `bar.ns2` in `cluster1`.
 Now, add an endpoint to this service in `cluster1` using the Istio service entry as follows:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3